karankishinani/salsipuedes/README.md

 # Salsipuedes - GameServer
-This project is a NodeJS game server that connect a unity game and let play multiplayer online using sockets.
+This project is a NodeJS game server that connects to a Unity game and lets play multiplayers online using sockets.

-It born in a undergraduate class of Data Base under the direction of professor Victor López in the UTP (Universidad Tecnológica de Panamá), this project is the final test of the entire classroom.
+It’s born in an undergraduate class of Database under the direction of professor Victor López in the UTP (Universidad Tecnológica de Panamá), this project is the final test of the entire classroom.

 Project Manager: